-The library is currently open 4.5 days of the week for class visits and teacher-directed use.
+The Library is open 5 days of the week during the school year.
+It is available for class visits and teacher-directed use.
 Teachers are able to sign up online to bring their classes to the library during available time slots.
-The library’s hours are dependent on the availability of volunteers.
+The Library’s hours may vary depending on the availability of volunteers.

-The library is located in the center of the school near the carline student entrance.
+The Library is located in the center of the school near the student entrance.

 Library Training will be available throughout the school year.
-As more volunteers are trained, the Library will be able to be open more hours.
 Please inquire about training by emailing email@example.com.

-Donations of new and gently used books are always welcome for all reading levels, both fiction and non-fiction.
-For suggestions of high quality literature we would love to have on the shelves of our school library, please visit http://www.classicalreader.com, a wonderful resource created by Dr. Perrin, our school’s classical education consultant.
+For now, the Library has exceeded its available space for new book donations.
+Check back in the future in case capacity for more books becomes available.
+Donations of new and gently used books are usually welcome for all reading levels, both fiction and non-fiction.
+For suggestions of high quality literature we would love to have on the shelves of our school library, please visit http://www.classicalreader.com, a wonderful resource created by Dr. Perrin, one of our school’s classical education consultants.